Frequently Asked Questions

 What if I don’t sign up when the construction is in my area?

 When we are working in your area, you will receive a deadline notice.
-If you sign up after the deadline notice for your area, and if the construction crews are still in the area, the cost to install fiber to your house will be $600 if purchased outright; $53/month for one year; or $28/month for two years.
-Once the crews leave your construction zone, we will need to provide you with a quote and estimated timeframe to install the fiber.
-This will be dependant on the length of the run, difficulty of the drill route, if you live outside of Winkler, among other special circumstances.
+If you sign up after the deadline notice, you may be required to pay a one-time installation fee or sign a contract for two years (please contact us for details).
+Once the crews leave your construction zone, we will need to provide you with a quote and estimated time frame to install the fiber.
+This will be dependent on the length of the run, difficulty of the drill route, if you live outside our coverage area, among other special circumstances

 Why don’t I have a “This Is A Valley Fiber Home” sign on my yard?